‘Dire situation’: Drought threatens Texas border county’s lone water supply - NewsBreak

 The current water level in Falcon Lake is only at 11%, according to the National Weather Service.

 Daily triple-digit heat for the past three weeks has caused the water to drop 3 inches per day.
-That has left the lake with and only a foot of water above a 30-foot mass of mud and silt below, Zapata County Judge Joe Rathmell said.
+That has left the lake with about 30 feet deep of mud and silt and only one foot of water, Zapata County Judge Joe Rathmell said.

 The thick silt and low water levels prevent county pumps from drawing in water, and Rathmell worries that any day, the county could be without any drinking water.